 You pay interest

-Leasing equipment includes paying for the interest included in the lease.
+Leasing business equipment includes paying for the interest included in the lease.
 Rather than it being a flat fee for the duration of your lease, most companies charge an interest rate.
 Interest rates can vary, but are generally anywhere between 5% to as much as 20%.

 Can be costly for new businesses